KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

    Functions Catalog interface.

 The actions that a user can perform depend on the user’s role.
-However, indipendently from the user’s role, once entered the feature all functions are shown by default.
+However, independently from the user’s role, once entered the feature all functions are shown by default.
 Referring to the figure above, one has the page made up of:

 -  **categories**: these are set by an administrator user and are used to classify the functions accordingly to their definition and goals.
 Moreover they’re of help in browsing the functions; only the admin user can add and/or modify categories.

--  **tags**: they are used to easily sharpen the research and esily recall the functions that are tagged with that word; once again only the admin user can add and/or modify tags;
+-  **tags**: they are used to easily sharpen the research and easily recall the functions that are tagged with that word; once again only the admin user can add and/or modify tags;

 -  **list of functions** (if there are any): these are visible and explorable by any kind of user.
 Anyway only an admin user can add and/or modify them.

 .. hint::
     **Add or modify the categories**

          The admin can add a new category using the Domain management available on Knowage Server under the Server Settings section.
 To know more about this section, please refer to Section “Server settings” of the General Administration Manual.

 The categories for functions depends on an admin user.
 Taking *Functions Catalog interface* figure as an example, we have: